BitBit2/Web-App-Project/README.md

 You can run LeadCoin using Linux, Mac and Windows.
 The app supports NodeJS 8.5.0 or greater.
 We only tested it in NodeJS 8.5.0.

 1. [Fork the project](https://github.com/LeadcoinNetwork/leadcoin-web/fork)
-2. Clone the project `git clone. ..`.
+2. Clone the project `git clone https://github.com/LeadcoinNetwork/Web-App-Project/`.
 3. Install all dependencies. `npm i`
 4. Start a storybook `npm run storybook`
 5. Start the client `npm run start`